Tonsil Cancer

 Tumor removal

 The surgeon decides how to remove the tonsil tumor.
-And the surgeon also decides how much of the surrounding area will be removed based on a preoperative examination, biopsy, and imaging tests.
+Also, the surgeon decides how much of the surrounding area will be removed based on a preoperative examination, biopsy, and imaging tests.
 The head and neck surgeon often removes the tonsil tumor by entering the mouth.
 However, depending on the size of the tumor and its spread to the surrounding tissues, it is possible to remove the tumor by incision from the neck.
 The surgeon removes the tonsil tumor with some border of healthy tissue around it.
 The surgeon performs this procedure to ensure that no cancerous tissue is left behind.

 Lymph node removal